productinfo/Gauges-SoundMeter/readme.md

         …
     }

-You will also need to use [CocoaPods](http://cocoapods.org/).
+The project uses [CocoaPods](http://cocoapods.org/), so you'll need to have CocoaPods set up, and to run `pod install` before you will be able to get the project to compile.
 There is further info in the [project writeup](ShinobiGauges-SoundMeter.md).

 Contributing
 ------------